garrettr/afa/README.md

 HOW WE WORK PAGE
---put new drafts in (these were those emails with the conversations of the groups) --can we add some images or something to break up the space?
+--put new drafts in (these were those emails with the conversations of the groups)
+    done
+--can we add some images or something to break up the space?

 WHAT IS MTR?
 --remove photo tag on last image
     = fix captions
+    done. double-check what happens if there's no caption. copyright in hover text.

 RESOURCES
 --can we take these down from the live site until we have them?